concord-workflow/mica/docs/design.md

 `selector.entityKind` will be considered for further processing, the rest will be ignored.

+Supported parameters:

+- `path` -- optional, path inside the repository to look for YAML files.
+Default is the repository root;
+- `ref` -- optional, commit ID or branch name to fetch the data from;
+- `useFileNames` -- optional, if `true`, use file names as entity names (even if `name` present in the file).
+Default is `false`;
+- `namePrefix` -- optional, if specified, prepend the given string to each entity name.
+Default is empty string.

-The default value for `includes` contains the URL of the internal entity store:
+By default, `includes` contain the URL of the internal entity store:

 ```yaml
 selector: